 - all fit test waste will be disposed of immediately after fit testing

-- If testing in the van testing will be completed one on one and the operator shall wear a respirator (cleanspace or SR100) with coveralls and boot covers, if possible testing will always be done onsite with sufficient room (ie site office)
+- If testing in our fit test van the operator shall wear a respirator (cleanspace or SR100), and workers being tested will be required to don the RPE prior to entering van.
+If possible testing will always be done onsite with sufficient room (ie site office).
+Workers will don RPE prior to entering van and only take RPE when exiting van.

 For testing completed within the van onsite, due to the close proximity we have the additional control measures: